seperman/fast-autocomplete/README.md

 }
 ```

 You might be wondering why things are in this format.
 It is to save space when this json can become very big easily and the keys become repetitive.
-That's why we are using a list we predefined order of keys.
-For your use case for now you can leave the context and display values as None.
+That's why we are using a list with predefined order of keys.
+For your use case for now you can leave the context and display values as None if you want.
+We will opensource other factory functions soon that will fully utilize those keys in the context.

 2. Launch Autocomplete via the factory function: